Luppiter1/Coloc/README.md

 # coloc-utils
-R tool to perform colocalisation analysis on genetic variants and downstream analysis.
+R tool to perform colocalisation analysis on genetic variants and perform downstream analysis.
 Utilises the R package coloc (https://cran.r-project.org/web/packages/coloc/index.html).
 GWAS results for a phenotype of interest are compared with eqtl data (e.g. downloaded from GTEx https://gtexportal.org/) to test for colocalisation of SNPs associated with both the phenotype of interest and the expression level of a nearby gene.
 More information about the colocalisation method can be found here: https://academic.oup.com/hmg/article/24/12/3305/621728

 ##############################################################################################################################
 Required R packages - tested versions: